Joan Baez On 'Whistle Down The Wind' And Working Through Pessimism

 Last year, Baez was inducted into the Rock & Roll Hall of Fame at age 76.
 Soon after, she announced she would retire from touring after releasing a new album — her first in a decade.
 That release, Whistle Down the Wind, arrives this week.
 The singer says it was made over a period of just three visits with her collaborators, "which is how I like to work — fast."

 Producer Joe Henry and a handful of star songwriters put their own touches on the record, but the strength of the 10-track offering lies in Baez's tone and interpretation.
-Baez is spry on Tom Waits' "Last Leaf," almost apostolic on Mary Chapin Carpenter's "The Things We Are Made Of" and somber on Zoe Mulford's "The President Sang Amazing Grace," about the 2015 church shooting in Charleston, S.C.
+Baez is spry on Tom Waits' "Last Leaf," almost apostolic on Mary Chapin Carpenter's "The Things That We Are Made Of" and somber on Zoe Mulford's "The President Sang Amazing Grace," about the 2015 church shooting in Charleston, S.C.
 Where some tracks are shrouded in despair, Baez's steady voice keeps the spirit of the album balanced.

 Baez spoke with NPR's Ari Shapiro about covering other great artists and how protesting — and protest anthems — have changed in the new millennium.
 "I'm basically pessimistic," Baez says of her outlook today, "but I heard somebody say the other day that pessimism is a waste of time.
 So I'm working on it."